Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 ![](/assets/check-fail-2.png)

- In our case, we realised that the first author listed in "NASSA.yml" (i.e. `.contributors[0]`), Schliemann, is a man of his time, thus he does not have a valid ORCID. *Shame!*
+ In this case, we are missing the `orcid` field for the first author (i.e. `.contributors[0]`).
+Schliemann, as a man of his time, does not have a valid ORCID and decided to skip this mandatory field. *Shame!*

  Despite the wake-up call, he decided to use a dummy ORCID (0000-0002-1825-0097) instead of creating one. *Double shame!*